 - A. Enable/disable quick action.
-When disabled, pressing

-Quick Action | will have no response

-- B. Set the category.
-When set as "Analysis", the button can be preset as an analysis function switch; When set as "Edge trigger", the button can be preset to change some trigger parameters such as source and slope; When set as "Display", the button can be preset to change some display parameters such as color grade and persistance
+When disabled, pressing Quick Action will have no response. - B. Set the category.
+When set as "Analysis", the button can be preset as an analysis function switch; When set as "Edge trigger", the button can be preset to change some trigger parameters such as source and slope; When set as "Display", the button can be preset to change some display parameters such as color grade and persistence. - C. Set the action of this button under the selected category.

-- QUICK ACTION